airsoftnorge/mundana/_posts/003_asn-tak/2022-05-25-wintak-setup.md

 </div>

-Upon the option of importing a datapackage you select to do so.
+Upon the option of importing a data package you select to do so.

 <div class="image-thumbnail">
 	<a href="/assets/images/003_asn-tak/2022-05-25-wintak-setup/0b.png">